khurram18/TextClassafication/README.md

 processes input movie review texts, and classifies its sentiment into negative (0) or positive (1).

-These instructions walk you through the steps to train and test a simple text classification model, export them to TensorFlow Lite format and deploy on a mobile app.

 ## Model

 See [Text Classification with Movie Reviews](https://www.tensorflow.org/tutorials/keras/basic_text_classification)